speckleworks/SpeckleServer/readme.md

        $ sudo systemctl stop mongodb
        $ sudo systemctl stop redis-server

+4) Create a non-root user and folder for that user to hold the Speckle files (this is only to endure that the the folowing steps is not done as root or needing 'sudo'.
+User and folder name does not need to be speckle/Speckle):

+       $ sudo adduser speckle
+       $ su - speckle
+       $ mkdir Speckle
+       $ cd Speckle

-4) Clone SpeckleServer and run npm to install the needed nodejs packages:
+5) Clone SpeckleServer and run npm to install the needed nodejs packages:

        $ git clone https://github.com/speckleworks/SpeckleServer.git
        $ cd SpeckleServer
-       $ sudo npm install
+       $ npm install

-5) Follow the instructions in `.env-base` file to configure your server.
-Use `sudo nano .env` to edit.
+6) Follow the instructions in `.env-base` file to configure your server.
+Use `nano .env` to edit.

-6) Start mongo (create a folder somewhere to store the db):
+7) Start mongo (create a folder somewhere to store the db):

-       $ sudo mongodb --dbpath /path/to/some/folder
+       $ mongodb --dbpath /path/to/some/folder

-7) Start redis in another terminal.
+8) Start redis in another terminal.
 You might need to restart server instance after this step.

        $ redis-server

-8) Check that both mongo and redis are running OK and that you can connect to them with these two clients:
+9) Check that both mongo and redis are running OK and that you can connect to them with these two clients:

        $ service mongodb status
        $ redis-cli ping

-9) Start Speckle in a third terminal:
+10) Start Speckle in a third terminal:

-       $ sudo node server.js
+       $ node server.js

 Check that you can registre a new account on you Speckle server.
-If not the first thing to try is to restart it an redo step 8 and 9.
+If not the first thing to try is to restart it an redo step 9 and 10.

+Note: For a 'proper' deployment you might want to setup a firewall, use reverse-proxy ([ngix](https://www.nginx.com/) or similar) and ensure continued operation of the SpeckleServer (see [forever](https://www.npmjs.com/package/forever), [pm2](http://pm2.keymetrics.io/) or similar)

 ## API
 [API docs are here](https://speckleworks.github.io/SpeckleSpecs/) - they are a good overview of what you can do with the speckle server.